-Toyo Ito wants to build a theater that people can “feel freedom within it”.
+Toyo Ito wants to build a theater so that people can “feel freedom within it”.
 By eliminating those linear features, he successfully created a flow of space.
 He also went a step further and interconnected all the floors, making the whole structure even more spacious.
 To enhance the feeling of freedom, the Japanese architect brings natural light and air into the building through numerous air holes on the wall.
 He also let water from outside flow into the theater via a stream on the ground floor.
 By doing these, visitors can still feel the warmth of light, the breeze of air, and the coolness of the water, despite being indoor.

 Aside from its main role as an opera house, Taichung National Theater serves as a meeting point for home-grown designers and artisans.
-They gather here to present their creations, ranging from wooden toys, eco-friendly clothes to exotic jewelry.
+They gather here to present their creations, ranging from wooden toys, and eco-friendly clothes to exotic jewelry.

 Tips for visiting Taichung City

 - As a major transportation hub, Taichung City is easily accessible by High-Speed Rail (HSR).
 From Taipei, it takes less than one hour to reach Taichung.
-Please note that Taichung HSR Station is outside of the city centre.
+Please note that Taichung HSR Station is outside of the city center.

 - Private vehicle is the most convenient way to explore Taichung City, as public transportation is still under development.
 The city doesn’t have a metro system, but it’s covered by an expansive bus network.
-It’s free of charge when travelling within the city (10 km).
+It’s free of charge when traveling within the city (10 km).
 However, you need to wipe the Easycard on the card reader when getting on and out of the bus.